Blasphemy law: Pakistan

 There is a death penalty for blasphemy in Pakistan (only under section 295 c).
 Those prosecuted are usually minorities such as Ahmadiyya and Christians but it seems that they are also increasingly other Muslims.
 Persons accused of blasphemy as well as police, lawyers, and judges have been subject to harassment, threats, attacks, and murders when blasphemy is the issue.

 In November 2008 Pakistan's government appointed Shahbaz Bhatti as Federal Minister for Minorities and gave him cabinet rank.
 Bhatti had promised that the Asif Ali Zardari government would review Pakistan's blasphemy laws.
 Pakistan has been an active supporter of the campaign by the Organisation of the Islamic Conference to create global laws against blasphemy.

 Minister Bhatti was shot dead on 2 March 2011 in Islamabad, the capital of Pakistan.
-On 19 March 2014, Pakistani English-language newspaper, The Nation, conducted a poll of its readers that showed 68% of Pakistanis believe the blasphemy law should be repealed.
+On 19 March 2014, Pakistani English-language newspaper, The Nation, conducted a poll of its readers that showed only 8% of Pakistanis believe the blasphemy law should be repealed.

-In September 2016 a sixteen-year-old Christian teenage boy, Nabeel Chohan, was arrested in Pakistan after he "liked" a Facebook post that was allegedly blasphemous.
+In September 2016 a sixteen-year-old Christian teenage boy, Nabeel Chohan, was arrested in Pakistan after he made a Facebook post that was blasphemous.
 According to Punjab Police, the teenager was jailed and was awaiting trial for sharing the post on social media.

-In November 2017 an obscure Islamist group Tehreek-i-Labaik Ya Rasool Allah Pakistan in Pakistan staged a sit-in in the capital Islamabad.
+In November 2017 a well-known and Influential Islamist group Tehreek-i-Labaik Ya Rasool Allah Pakistan in Pakistan staged a sit-in in the capital Islamabad.
 They forced the government to abandon an amendment to the oath sworn by election candidates that allowed for a variation in the oath because of the candidates religious beliefs.
 They also caused the law minister Zahid Hamid to resign.